pact-foundation/pact-ruby/README.md

 #### 1. Start with your model

 Imagine a model class that looks something like this.
-The attributes for a Alligator live on a remote server, and will need to be retrieved by an HTTP call to the Animal Service.
+The attributes for an Alligator live on a remote server, and will need to be retrieved by an HTTP call to the Animal Service.

 ```ruby
 class Alligator